Windyle/Windyle/README.md

 ###

-<p align="left">✨ Creating bugs since 2017<br>📚 I'm currently learning Nest.js and MongoDB<br>💼 Working on a Visual Studio Code extension for tasks automation.</p>
+<p align="left">✨ Creating bugs since 2017<br>📚 I'm currently learning Fastify and learning more about Reactive Programming and RxJs<br>💼 Working on a personal project for a home server.</p>

 ###